 So, what's the key to unlocking resources for your software initiative?
 How do you make your boss happy to hand over the cash?

 It's a simple tool called a gap analysis.

 Gap analysis = the key to unlocking resources

 In short, a gap analysis measures the "gap" between where your organization is now and where it needs to be.

-Instead of pushing or negotiating, you're helping your boss see your software initiative as a smart way to improve productivity, ensure compliance, and reduce risk.
+Instead of pushing or negotiating, you're helping your boss see your software initiative as a smart way to improve productivity, gain more time in your day, ensure compliance, and reduce risk.

 Data-backed liabilities (and opportunities)

 Today's laboratories and research facilities face more risks and need EHS software more than ever.

 Just take a look at these statistics and you'll see what we mean: